MartinPaulo/ReportsAlpha/docs/reports/cloud_active_projects.md

 ## UoM @ UoM only

-The number of users in UoM projects who have run instances only in the UoM data centers on a given day.
+The number of users in UoM projects who have run instances only in the UoM data centers on the given day.

 We find the users belonging to UoM projects that have, on the given day, started, stopped or had instances running through the entire day in UoM